 Membership fees must be paid within six weeks of initial registration or renewal.

 The membership period for 2014/15 commences 1 April 2014.
 Membership is due for renewal on or by 30 April and it is not dependent on the date an individual member first registered.

 Membership renewal is not automatic but is subject to:

 - Receipt of payment for the annual membership fee within six weeks of the date of renewal or confirmation that this will be met by a third party (employer)

-- Confirmation of remaining in good professional standing through the declaration of CPD (excluding Companions)
+- Remaining in good professional standing through an annual commitment to continuing professional development (CPD) (excluding Companions)